New-guys5634/rusted-dunes/README.md

 dunes is a planet that is a sandy hot hell, enjoy the current 20 sectors while you can stand your ground

-if you want a sector in my mod just ask i will explain when you send a message

-theres is going to be more sectors that will be added.
+due to the new recent updates the sound system in rusted dunes is completely bugged and i will be forced to fix the problem so be please notes about that.